-You’ll love how easy this Pumpkin Pancakes recipe is!
+EASY FLUFFY Pumpkin Pancakes recipe!
 These delicious extra fluffy pancakes made from scratch are low carb and packed with protein (1/2 cup pumpkin!).
 They make a healthy substitution instead of buttermilk pancakes.
 My family considers them “the best pumpkin pancakes in the world!”.

 I know you’re probably thinking “Isn’t NYC in a snowstorm right now, but yet you’re posting a pumpkin recipe?”.
 You’re right.
 NYC is under a blanket of beautiful white snow.
 And I still have over 100 pounds of pumpkins from the Fall garden decorating my apartment.
 Can you believe it?
 We have big pumpkins, pie size, and munchkins sprawled out all over the apartment just like it was still Halloween.
 I have to clear a few out as they go bad, but at this rate I think I’m good to go with fresh pumpkins for at least the next few months!